townim-faisal/Flask-basic-API-with-Docker/README.md

 1. Activate the pipenv by running` pipenv shell`.

-1. Download postman from [here](https://www.postman.com/downloads/)to check the apis.
+1. Download postman from [here](https://www.postman.com/downloads/) to check the apis.